 Community Advisory Committee Members are elected by individuals who have been verified to be eligible voters in the Target Area Community Advisory Committee election.
 Only those individuals who have been verified, and deemed qualified will be eligible to vote.
 Each voter in the Community Advisory Committee (CAC) elections must be at least 18 years of age and must be either a resident, property owner, business owner or employed in the Target Area.
-Other types of individuals that are eligible to vote are outlined in the appropriate section in this document (Community Action and Human Services Department Committee Advisory Committee).
+Other types of individuals that are eligible to vote are outlined in the appropriate section in this document (Community Action and Human Services Department Committee Advisory Committee or the West Little River Committee Advisory Committee).